 With the majority of the area still industrial, makes discovering off beaten shops a feeling of adventure.
 If you’re looking for a laid-back neighborhood with a close-knit community to raise your family, then Red Hook is for you.

 The neighborhood is bordered by a body of water, creates a picturesque backdrop you can always enjoy when watching the sunrise, and fall from the horizon.

 Red Hook is not for fans of nightlife — instead, its the perfect escape every time you want to take a rest from NYC’s neverending activities.

 Best Neighborhoods in Brooklyn for Singles

-Hello single ladies and gentlemen, while the neighborhoods listed from the list earlier are also great places to consider when you’re looking for a place to move in, there are better places and more options for you to choose from that can accommodate frequent needs for mobile and part loving singles.
+Hello single ladies and gentlemen, while our NYC neighborhoods for singles article shows great places to consider when you’re looking for a place to move in when you’re single in New York, there are also more options for you to choose from in Brooklyn that can accommodate the needs for mobile and part loving singles.

 This list are curated based on singles who are looking for great places to mingle but still want their happy place to be near their home.

 With affordable rents and a safe environment for those who always need to be away from their apartment for their 9 to 5 job.